Benedict-scargiver/TaskManagerweb/README.md

 ## Development Environment

-I used Visual Studio Code as my editor, with TypeScript for type safety and NextJS 15 for the framework.
-I managed dependencies with npm, used Git/GitHub for version control, and tested the app in the browser with responsive design adjustments.
+I used Visual Studio Code as my editor, and NextJS 15 for the framework
+TypeScript for type safety .
+I downloaded the dependencies with npm, used Git/GitHub for version control, and tested the app in the browser with responsive design adjustments.

 ## Learn More